 This is because the line/column properties and the offset/length properties, taken independently, specify different regions:

-"startColumn" is absent, and so defaults 1 (see §3.28.6).
+"startColumn" is absent, and so defaults to 1 (see §3.28.6).

 "endLine" is absent, and so defaults to "startLine", which in this example is 1 (see §3.28.7).